Rudd-O/hassmpris_client/README.md

 Install this package on the computer you want to control other machines from.
 You'll find the program `hassmpris-client` installed here.

+## Troubleshooting and help

+Look at your system logs (e.g. if running this under Home Assistant, look at the Home Assistant logs).
+You should make a copy of any traceback of interest.

+### Found a bug or a traceback?

+Please report it in the [project's issue tracker](https://github.com/Rudd-O/hassmpris_client/issues).